top of page

 Actor.
 Educator.
 Director.

 She has been an educator of Acting and Musical Theatre at San Diego State University, University of California, Irvine, and the Elizabethan Drama Center in Taipei, Taiwan.
-She currently is the CTE Theatre Director at Patrick Henry High School and holds a teaching credential in Theatre and English.
+She currently is the Director of Theatre at Grants Pass High School and holds a teaching credential in Theatre and English.
 Her curriculum can be found on EDTA's Theatre Educator Pro website and in the Teacher's Guide of ACTING IN MUSICAL THEATRE 3rd Edition by Joe Deer and Rocco Dal Vera.
-She also acts as an editor for Digital Theatre+, an online theatre education resource platform.
+She also has acted as an editor for Digital Theatre+, an online theatre education resource platform.

 As an AEA actor and director, she values the creative process and loves mirroring life to an audience through live storytelling.
 Favorite moments include collaborating with B.D.
 Wong and Wayne Barker on their new musical MISTER DOCTOR and acting in La Jolla Playhouse's Theatre for Young Audiences production titled HOME OF THE BRAVE.
 And, she has directed over 20 productions, in educational and professional settings.
 One favorite production was CABARET at Coronado Playhouse where the cast and crew raised over $5000 for the Anti-Defamation League.

 Committed to "being the change", she is an ally to students and colleagues in Black, Latinx, LGBTQIA+, and Indigenous communities.
 She served as the Artistic Trustee at Diversionary Theatre, the third oldest LGBTQIA+ theatre in the country.
 She believes as an ally, her role is to call out and work to change injustices in our systems, our culture, and in our own world-views.

 Enjoy learning more about Julia by visiting this site.
 Please reach out if she can contribute to the success of your next project as actor, director or educator.